Kamassury/IED/README.md

 ### Pretrained models

-All the pretrained models for all the datasets can be.
+All pre-trained models are in the folder, where [train.py](train.py):